-All new Heckler & Koch Inc. firearms purchased after January 1, 1998 and MR556A1 Upper Receiver Kits purchased after January 1, 2012, are warranted to the original retail purchaser only for the lifetime of the said original retail purchaser.
-In the event that this original retail purchaser, at the time of the original purchase, shall donate this firearm or upper receiver kit to another person, the donee must be listed on the warranty registration (or donee's name must be submitted on a warranty card/sheet returned at that time to Heckler & Koch Inc).
+All new Heckler & Koch Inc. firearms purchased after January 1, 1998, are warranted to the original retail purchaser only for the lifetime of the said original retail purchaser.
+In the event that this original retail purchaser, at the time of the original purchase, shall donate this firearm to another person, the donee must be listed on the warranty card (or donee's name must be submitted during the online warranty registration), and the warranty card must be returned at that time to Heckler & Koch Inc. Heckler & Koch Inc. does not guarantee or warrant that any, all, or some donations or gifts are valid and compliant with all applicable laws, regulations, and ordinances.
+Heckler & Koch Inc. is not responsible or liable in any way for a donation or gift that does not comply with applicable laws, regulations, and ordinances.
+It is the responsibility of the original retail purchaser and the donee or recipient to ensure that any such transfer complies with all applicable laws, regulations, and ordinances.

-Upon completion of the online warranty registration or receipt of the warranty card/sheet indicating the name of the said donee, this warranty shall be extended to the lifetime of the said donee.
-This warranty applies only if the firearm or upper receiver kit was purchased from an Authorized Dealer in the United States, and it was imported into the United States and distributed by Heckler & Koch Inc. to an Authorized Dealer.
-This lifetime warranty explicitly excludes sales to government institutions or law enforcement agencies.
+Upon completion of the online warranty registration or receipt of the warranty card indicating the name of the said donee, this warranty shall be extended to the lifetime of the said donee.
+This warranty applies only if the firearm was imported into the United States and distributed by Heckler & Koch Inc. to an authorized dealer.